 One of the benefits of being part of the area’s only academic medical center is that we know what works based on clinical research.
 Your individualized treatment program is based on evidence.

-For example, research proves that for many people, non-invasive approaches such as appropriate exercise, nonsteroidal anti-inflammatory medications (NSAIDs), ice, and avoiding bedrest can often relieve back and neck pain.
+Research proves that for many people, non-invasive approaches such as appropriate exercise, nonsteroidal anti-inflammatory medications (NSAIDs), ice, and avoiding bedrest can often relieve back and neck pain.
 We start with the most conservative approaches first.
 Surgery is an option for some patients, but it’s rarely the first treatment choice.
 In fact, most of our patients get better without surgery.

 Getting a Second Opinion